johnwhittenstudio/portfolio/README.md

 [MIT License](https://opensource.org/licenses/MIT)

 _If you encounter any issues with this site, please reach out to John at [johnwhitten.studio@gmail.com](mailto:johnwhitten.studio@gmail.com)_
+_If you have any questions or encounter any issues with this site, please reach out to John at [johnwhitten.studio@gmail.com](mailto:johnwhitten.studio@gmail.com)_

 Copyright (c) _2021_ _John Whitten_